munificent/craftinginterpreters/book/introduction.md

 Java is a great language for this.
 It's high level enough that we don't get overwhelmed by fiddly implementation details, but it's still pretty explicit.
-Unlike scripting languages, there tends to be less magic under the hood, and you've got static types to see what data structures you're working with.
+Unlike scripting languages, there tends to be less complex machinery hiding under the hood, and you've got static types to see what data structures you're working with.

-I also chose it specifically because it is an *object-oriented* language.
+I also chose Java specifically because it is an object-oriented language.
 That paradigm swept the programming world in the 90s and is now the dominant way of thinking for millions of programmers.
-Odds are good you're already used to organizing things into classes and methods, so we'll keep you in that comfort zone.
+Odds are good you're already used to organizing code into classes and methods, so we'll keep you in that comfort zone.

 While academic language folks sometimes look down on object-oriented languages,